cf19ArnauCastillo/M8LoginArnau/README.md

 # M8Login

-App with works for make lists and forms of music, that requiere you to login with a username and password.
+App with works for save name and artist/s of songs, that requiere you to login with a username and password.
 User: admin
 Password: admin